Section C. Earned Points

 - A competitor may qualify only one entry for the NBHA World Championships in each of the Open 5D divisions, the Youth 5D divisions, or the Senior 5D divisions, based on accumulated points.

 - NBHA Points, in all classes and divisions are awarded to the rider.

-- Each district may qualify for the world show a number of riders based on the membership in that district, as set forth below.
-The number below indicates the number of riders in each division of each class (Open, Youth, Teen, and Senior) who qualify.
+- Each district may qualify for the world show ten (10) total riders in each division of each class (Open, Youth, Teen, and Senior).

 - Rules for the roving district within a state: